KCC Foster Carers and Kent Supported Homes hosts privacy notice

 Reasons we can collect and use your personal information

-We collect and use your personal information to comply with our legal obligations under The Fostering Services (England) Regulations 2011, and to carry out tasks in the public interest.
+We collect and use your personal information to comply with our legal obligations under The Fostering Services (England) Regulations 2011 and S20 of the Children Act 1989 to fulfil our statutory safeguarding responsibilities, and to carry out tasks in the public interest.
 If we need to collect special category (sensitive) personal information, we rely upon reasons of substantial public interest (equality of opportunity or treatment), for the provision of social care, or the management of social care systems or services, for social security or social protection law, and for the establishment, exercise or defence of legal claims whenever Courts are acting in their judicial capacity.